lizrice/katacoda-scenarios/kubernetes/step2.md

-You have an image, and now you're going to run that image as a pod in Kubernetes.
+You have an image, and soon you're going to run that image as a pod in Kubernetes.
+First of all you should meet the command line tool for Kubernetes: `kubectl`.

+## Interacting with Kubernetes

+There is a command line tool `kubectl` for interacting with Kubernetes.
+You can install a copy of `kubectl` on your laptop, and with the right credentials and configuration information (and network connectivity), it can interact with a Kubernetes cluster wherever it's running.

+In this Katacoda scenario there is a single-node Kubernetes cluster running already.
+You can use `kubectl` to see the Kubernetes node that's running in your Katacoda environment.

+`kubectl get nodes`{{execute}}

+`kubectl describe nodes`{{execute}}

+* The `get` subcommand lists resources of a given type - in this case it was nodes.
+* You can get more information about resources with the `describe` subcommand:

+In Kubernetes, everything is a resource: nodes, pods, and many other types of object (some of which you'll meet later in this scenario).
+You can use `kubectl get` and `kubectl describe` on any of these resources.

+At the moment there are no pods so the following command won't find any resources:

+`kubectl get pods`{{execute}}

 Kubernetes is usually configured using YAML files.
 Here is a YAML file for running the _hello_ image in a pod.

 <pre class="file" data-filename="pod.yaml" data-target="replace">
 apiVersion: v1